riot/riot/doc/guide/index.md

 After the tag is mounted the expressions are updated as follows:

-1. Automatically after an event handler is called.
-For example the `toggle` method in the above example.
+1. Automatically after an event handler is called.  (unless riot.settings.autoUpdate is set to false) For example the `toggle` method in the above example.
 2. When `this.update()` is called on the current tag instance
 3. When `this.update()` is called on a parent tag, or any parent upwards.
 Updates flow uni-directionally from parent to child.
 4. When `riot.update()` is called, which globally updates all expressions on the page.